Čierna nad Tisou

 Čierna nad Tisou (Tiszacsernyő) is a town and municipality in the Trebišov District in the Košice Region of extreme south-eastern Slovakia, near the Tisa (Tisza) river.

 History

 The town and municipality is one of the newest in the Košice Region established in 1828.

 In 1968, from 29 July to 1 August, Soviet and Czechoslovak leaders Leonid Brezhnev and Alexander Dubček met in Čierna nad Tisou.
 This meeting was followed by the Warsaw Pact invasion of Czechoslovakia on 20 August 1968.

 Geography

-The town lies at an altitude of 102 m and covers an area of 9.37 km2.
-It has a population of about 3,500 people.
 It is close to the tripoint between Hungary, Ukraine and Slovakia.